RedHatInsights/ai-web-clients/README.md

 - **🔗 Interoperability**: All packages implement common interfaces
 - **🎯 Dependency Injection**: Testable and configurable clients
 - **📡 Streaming Support**: Real-time AI responses with custom handlers
-- **💬 Conversation Management**: Multi-conversation support with history and state persistence
+- **💬 Conversation Management**: Lazy initialization with automatic conversation creation, multi-conversation support with history and state persistence
 - **⚛️ React Ready**: Complete hook ecosystem and context providers
 - **📦 Modular**: Use only what you need, from raw clients to full React integration
 - **🔒 Type Safe**: Comprehensive TypeScript coverage across all packages